luckypoem/moesocks/README.md

     echo 3 > /proc/sys/net/ipv4/tcp_fastopen

-### Enable TFO in moesocks
+### Enable TFO in MoeSocks

 TFO can be turned on by adding a `"fast_open":true` field in `config.json` or specifying a `--fast-open` flag in the command line arguments.

 ### Verify